A Reason to Live (2009 film): Origins/production

-Filmmakers Allen Mondell and Cynthia Salzman Mondell were asked to make this film by a close family friend whose son committed suicide.
+Filmmakers Allen Mondell and Cynthia Salzman Mondell were asked to make this film by a close family friend whose son died by suicide.
 They wanted it to serve as a tool to educate others about the seriousness of depression and recognize the warning signs leading up to suicide.

 CONTACT Crisis Line professionals in Dallas provided ongoing feedback about these issues and how to portray them sensitively on film.
 Members of their staff participated in the re-enactment of two crisis line calls that involved a team of mental health professionals, actors and film crew working to assure accurate and ethical treatment of these sensitive subjects and the individuals interviewed.
 The calls are intended to give viewers the verbal skills necessary to communicate to someone who is depressed and thinking about suicide.

 In post-production, focus groups from North Texas area mental health organizations, the medical school, and university counseling centers provided input to assure that presentation of the issues in A Reason to Live upheld professional standards of mental health practice in this specific population.